viper6566/hello-world/README.md

 # hello-world
-just a repository
+Just a repository

 Hello world!
-Happy to be here and strat learning codes!
+Happy to be here !
-Hope i will enjoy and learn lots!
+I hope I will enjoy and learn lots!